awsdocs/aws-proton-administrator-guide/doc_source/ag-env-delete.md

 # Delete an environment<a name="ag-env-delete"></a>

-You can delete an environment by using the console or the AWS CLI\.
+You can delete an AWS Proton environment by using the AWS Proton console or the AWS CLI\.

 ------
 #### [ AWS Management Console ]